HUB COMMUNITY CENTERS

 General Public riders must fully cover their costs in order to be guaranteed a slot for a Challenge event.

 To sign up to be considered for a Challenge event, please visit the home page of the particular Challenge you are interested in.
 Then choose the registration button that pertains to you, and follow the instructions to submit your registration for consideration.

-Remember, your login information is new for 2017 so if you are registering for a 2017 event for the first time, you will need to create a new username and password.
+Remember, your login information is new after 2017, so if you are registering for a 2018 event for the first time, you will need to create a new username and password.
 Your username and password can be the same as what you previously used, but you will still need to create a new login.